d2s/Documentation/docs/source/source.md

 ### Scheduled backups

-TBD.
+The object [ScheduleSortedAndExpanded.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/ScheduleSortedAndExpanded.swift) reads the schedules, expands scheduled tasks, sorts them by date and time and saves the result on a stack.
+The object is created every time a schedule is changed and read from permanent store is performed.
+A `daily` task which is set to kick of at 12:00 o'clock for å period of time is one record only in schedule.
+If this period is from mid June to mid July it is scheduled to start about 30 times during this period.
+When the sorted and expanded object is created only scheduled tasks with start date in future are put on stack.
+The first task is the first element on stack.

+The scheduled task (record on stack) holds three attributes (as a `NSDictionary`) -  the `hiddenID`, which is key to task, time to start and schedule either `once`, `daily` or `monthly`.

+If the object `ScheduleSortedAndExpanded.swift` is not nil there is scheduled tasks.
+RsyncOSX pops off the first element of stack, calculates the number of seconds to start and creates a [Timer](https://developer.apple.com/documentation/foundation/timer) object.
+The timer object is set to wait for number of seconds and when time is due kick off the scheduled task.
+When the scheduled task is completed the next task on top of stack is popped off.
+Another timer object is created and waits for å number of seconds.
+And so forth.

+If the user deletes a task any scheduled operations are deleted as well.

+When a scheduled task is executing the user is not allowed to manually execute a task.
+RsyncOSX does also notify in view when a scheduled task is executing.

 ## Reading and writing data to permanent store

 RsyncOSX holds all data i memory as a [Singelton](https://en.wikipedia.org/wiki/Singleton_pattern) object.
 When data is loaded from permanent store all arguments are computed.
 The object [readwritefiles.swift](https://github.com/rsyncOSX/RsyncOSX/blob/master/RsyncOSX/readwritefiles.swift) decides if data should be read from memory or permanent store.
 All data (configurations, schedules and logs, user config) is read from permanent store utilizing the [NSDictionary](https://developer.apple.com/documentation/foundation/nsdictionary) foundation class.
 The singelton class saves the state of data is dirty or not.
 If not dirty RsyncOSX get the data from memory, if dirty a reread of data is forced before RsyncOSX get data from memory.
 By this data is only read from permanent store if there has been a change in data.